damonallison/notes/data-science/spark/spark.md

 Shuffling can be very memory / resource heavy.
 Spark uses temporary files to during shuffling.

 ---

 ## Spark SQL

-Spark SQL allows you to process (i.e., query) data in structured `Dataset`s.
-A `Dataset` is a faster implementation of `RDD`. `Dataset` are strongly typed like `RDD`s.
+Spark SQL allows you to query and filter data contained within a `DataFrame`.
+A `DataFrame` is conceptually similar to TABLEs in SQL.

-A `DataFrame` is a `Dataset` organized into named colums.
-They are conceptually similar to a SQL relational table.

 `DataFrame`s can be created from multiple input sources: